-- released in terms of a review under this paragraph, may apply to a court for a further review of the detention any time more than 10 days after the previous review, and in either case, the court must release the detainee unless it is necessary to continue the detention to restore peace and order. - (g) The detainee must be allowed to appear in person before any court considering the detention, to be represented by a legal practitioner at those hearings, and to make representations against continued detention. - (h) The state must present written reasons to the court to justify the continued detention of the detainee, and must give a copy of those reasons to the detainee at least two days before the court reviews the detention. - (7) If a court releases a detainee, that person may not be detained again on the same grounds unless the state first shows a court good cause for re-detaining that person. - (8) Subsections (6) and (7) do not apply to persons who are not citizens of the Republic and who are detained in consequence of an international armed conflict.
-Instead, the state must comply with the standards binding on the Republic under international humanitarian law in respect of the detention of those persons.
+- (7) If a court releases a detainee, that person may not be detained again on the same grounds unless the state first shows a court good cause for re-detaining that person. - (8) Subsections (6) and (7) do not apply to persons who are not South African citizens [of the Republic] and who are detained in consequence of an international armed conflict.
+Instead, the state must comply with the standards binding on the Republic under international humanitarian law in respect of the detention of [those] such persons.